 The War of 1812 is not as well known as the American Revolution.
-I call it the Re-War.
 England didn’t want to give up its American colonies, so thirty years after she lost them, she tried to retake them.
-The
+The English attacked from Canada, from

 She was already in her sixties when I was born, so I only knew my grandmother as the sweet, loving and encouraging Grandma with the houseful of books, magazines and newspapers and my favorite candy always in the candy dish.